The Maca Hot Chocolate

 Today's recipe is fresh from the 'a sip and a slurp' section of my morning inspired whole foods recipe eBook A Nourishing Morning (where you'll find 74 other recipes for drinks, healthy snacks, brunches and breakfasts).

 Oh and a word of warning, it's quite rich (just as I like it), so feel free to add a little hot water to the concoction at the end if you need.

-1 ½ cups almond or sesame milk
+2 ½ cups almond milk or milk of choice

 3 tablespoons cacao powder*